pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_objects.md

 ## Channel memberships

-Manage the channels a UUID belongs to.
+Manage the channels a UUID belongs to: list, set, and remove.

 ### Get channel memberships